Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 sortByOccurences (util.cpp)
 - Source: https://codereview.stackexchange.com/questions/173382/sorting-elements-according-to-frequency-of-occurence-in-c
 - by user: 'coderodde'
-- function to sort an int vector by order of occurences.
+- function to sort an int vector by order of occurrences.
 Used after already sorting by face value in tie breaking scenarios.
 Requires an int vector since by the time a tie needs to be broken only the face values are required.